hazendaz/build-tools/README.md

 Requires Maven 3.6.3 or better.

-After running `mvn clean install` against this project, simply add the dependency to your pom for use with such plugins as maven-java-formatter-plugin.
+After running `mvn clean install` against this project, simply add the dependency to your pom for use with such plugins as checkstyle-maven-plugin and formatter-maven-plugin as a dependency to those plugins.

 ```
 <dependency>
     <groupId>com.github.hazendaz</groupId>
     <artifactId>build-tools</artifactId>
-    <version>1.2.0</version>
+    <version>1.4.0</version>
 </dependency>
 ```

-This project currently only contains information for maven-java-formatter-plugin to format using eclipse style formatter.
+This project currently only contains information for formatter-maven-plugin to format using eclipse style formatter.

 Site page is located [here](http://hazendaz.github.io/build-tools/)